 Five minutes later we were on to our next stage of the little tour and our host Esther explained that the ladies of the community were trying to make jewelry to sell it locally to support the school.
 (We bought it all).
-But of course the problem was – making and selling jewelry wasn’t a very profitable business venture in the worst slum in Lusaka.
+But of course the problem was – making and selling jewelry wasn’t a very profitable business venture.
 Here’s a picture of that moment:

 An (ingenius) solution emerges: